mlhartme/stool/main/documentation.md

 #### Description

-Removes the stage, i.e. deletes the stage directory and the backstage directory.
-Changes the current directory to the parent of the then deleted stage directory.
+Removes the stage, i.e. deletes the stage directory and the backstage directory and changes the current directory to the parent of the stage directory.

+Reports an error if the stage is up.
+In this case, stop the stage first or invoke with `-autostop`.

-Reports an error is the stage is up or if the stage has uncommitted changes.
-In this case, stop the stage and inspect the uncommitted changes; either commit them or revert them.
+Also reports an error if the stage has uncommitted changes.
+In this case, inspect them and either commit or revert them.
 Alternatively, you can disable this check with the `-force` option.

-Also, before removing anything, this command asks if you really want to remove the stage.
+Before actually removing anything, this command asks if you really want to remove the stage.
 You can suppress this interaction with the `-batch` option.

 If you specify the `-backstage` option, only the backstage directory will be deleted and the stage is removed from Stool's